O-RAN O2 Application

 In the context of hosting a RAN Application on StarlingX, the O-RAN O2 Application provides and exposes the IMS and DMS service APIs of the O2 interface between the O-Cloud (StarlingX) and the Service Management & Orchestration (SMO), in the O-RAN Architecture.

 The O2 interfaces enable the management of the O-Cloud (StarlingX) infrastructure and the deployment life-cycle management of O-RAN cloudified NFs that run on O-Cloud (StarlingX).
-See O-RAN O2 General Aspects and Principles 2.0, and INF O2 documentation.
+For more information see:

 The O-RAN O2 application is integrated into StarlingX as a system application.
 The O-RAN O2 application package is saved in StarlingX during system installation, but it is not applied by default.